Outpatient Alcohol Rehab Treatment Options

 In general, outpatient alcohol rehab is most appropriate for people who:

-- Have already completed an inpatient rehab program: For some people, outpatient alcohol rehab is best used as a step-down from inpatient treatment services.
+- Have already completed an inpatient rehab program: For some people, outpatient alcohol rehab is best used as a step-down from inpatient alcohol treatment services.
 This allows them to continue receiving support and structure while transitioning back into everyday life.

 - Have a mild to moderate form of alcoholism: Outpatient alcohol rehab is typically most effective for people with a mild to moderate form of alcoholism.
-People with more severe forms of alcoholism may require the higher level of care that inpatient rehab provides.
+People with more severe forms of alcoholism may require the higher level of care that inpatient alcohol rehab provides.

 What to expect from outpatient alcohol rehab